MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Kinematics Solvers

 \subsubsection{Type A}

 In Type~A, $L_{p_t}$ and $L_{p_r}$ are connected by a prismatic joint $J_{p_t p_r}$ with displacement $\theta$.
 We solve for $\theta$ so that the actuator length equals $l^*$.
-Transformations from $L_{p_t}$ to $L_t$ (orange) and from $L_{p_t}$ to $L_r$ (blue) are illustrated in Fig.~\ref{fig:type-a}.
-Based on the relative positions of $L_{p_t}$, $J_{p_r r}$, and $J_{p_t t}$ (illustrated by the green triangle in Fig.~\ref{fig:type-a} (right)) the actuator length $l$ can be computed as:
+Transformations from $L_{p_t}$ to $L_t$ (orange) and from $L_{p_t}$ to $L_r$ (blue) are illustrated in Figure~\ref{fig:type-a}.
+Based on the relative positions of $L_{p_t}$, $J_{p_r r}$, and $J_{p_t t}$ (illustrated by the green triangle in Figure~\ref{fig:type-a}(right)), the actuator length $l$ can be computed as

 where $\mathbf{T}_{p_t r} = \mathbf{T}_{p_t p_r}(\theta) \mathbf{T}_{p_r} \mathbf{T}_{p_r r}$, according to (\ref{eq:tpc}) and (\ref{eq:Tpq}).
 Let $f^0_A : \mathbb{R} \xrightarrow{} \mathbb{R}$ denote the function that maps $\theta$ to the actuator length $l$.
 For Type A, the FK solver $\varphi$ reduces to solving a root-finding problem: given the target actuator length $l^*$, find $\theta$ such that